psrijan/NewsSearch/CICD.md

+## News Search

+#### Overview
+Application Features.
+1. **Enable Service:** I have a service written in backend that a user can enable and disable using a REST endpoint.
+This service calls an external news API and saves the data to mongodb document store.
+1. **Fetch News From Database:** Another API provides functionality to fetch news from the mongodb database and display it in the UI.
+1. **UI:** UI part is made in angular, and has functions to toggle the service (start stop service).
+The second part displays the documents stored in mongodb in the UI.
+The UI filters the repeated news Item through an object map called newsMapper available in NewsBoxComponent.

+####Points
+1. Thought process:
+1. Limitations
+1.

 ## Need?
 CICD means continuous integration and deployment.
 It’s a pipleline for a code to be delivered to the client, quickly and safely.